dyle71/hcs-logger/README.md

 * `syslog:`: A sink writing to the operating syslog.

 A logger may have any number of sinks attached.
 One can write to three log files, the terminal and syslog in parallel.

 A sink also has a barrier set like loggers.
 This is the "second firewall" for events to pass.
-The rational is, that you may have a single event source (the Logger object) but may want to pass on `Debug` events to a file, whereas `Critical` and `Warning` should also wind up in the syslog, yet you refrain in sweeping the syslog with the very same `Debug` messages.
+The rational is, that you may have a single event source (the Logger object) but may want to pass on `Debug` events to a file, whereas `Critical` and `Warning` should also wind up in the syslog, yet you refrain in flooding the syslog with the very same `Debug` messages.

 ### Formatter